-On November 1, 2016, the New York Move Over Law was expanded.
-It now requires drivers to slow down and move over for police and emergency vehicles (including ambulance workers and firefighters), hazard vehicles like tow trucks that display amber lights, roadway construction crews, roadway maintenance crews, and, most recently, sanitation vehicles.
-For the latter, the law now specifies that drivers must provide sanitation workers with a buffer of about 50 feet.
+Specifically, the Move Over Law requires drivers to slow down and move over for police and emergency vehicles (including ambulance workers and firefighters), hazard vehicles like tow trucks that display amber lights, roadway construction crews, roadway maintenance crews, and sanitation vehicles.

 - Failure to Yield the Right of Way (3 Points)